 If you had agricultural operations at any time during 1982, please report all agricultural activity during the year.
-Report all land on your census form that you owned or-rented.
-Also, report your 1982 crop and livestock production and 1982 sales.
+Report all land on your census form that you owned or zented.
+Also, report your 1982 crop and livestock production you owned or re and 1982 sales.

-Explain on the first page of the report form (or on a separate sheet of paper) that you quit farming or ranching and give the approximate date and the name and address of the present operator, if known.
+Explain on the first page of the report form (or on a separate sheet of paper) that you gut farming or ranching and give the approximate date and the name and address of the present operator, if known.

-4. If You Never Farmed or Have No Association With Agriculture
+4. If You Never Farmed or Have No Association With Agricult